Chapter in this post:

-If you want to export WhatsApp chats to Signal, Threema or Telegram, there is - as already mentioned - no built-in function for this in one or the other app.
-When researching the topic, however, I did at this point discovered the two apps “iMazing” and “WhatsApp Chat Parser”.
+Do you want WhatsApp chats to Signal, Threema or Telegram export, then there is - as already mentioned - no built-in function for it in one or the other app.
+When researching the topic, however, I at this point discovered the two apps “iMazing” and “WhatsApp Chat Parser”.
 They are explained in English in the linked source.
 In the following I try to bring the information closer to you in German.
 However, I haven't tried the apps (yet) - so much as a disclaimer.
 So I cannot say at first hand whether they work correctly or as intended for the desired purpose.

 The macOS and Windows app iMazing is not only intended for use with WhatsApp content.
 It is a tool for transferring and securing a wide variety of data and content.
 In contrast to an iPhone backup via the Finder (macOS) or iTunes (Windows), individual content, files and chat histories can be saved here.
 The latter sets iMazing apart from a WhatsApp backup in iCloud or in Google Drive.
 Individual messages, group chats and information such as "Sent", "Read", etc. can be read out.
 Information and the download from iMazing can be found below.